 301.3 Identification.
-Each length of pipe and tubing and each pipe fitting utilized in a mechanical system shall bear the identification of the manufacturer.
+Each length of pipe and tubing and each pipe fitting utilized in a mechanical system shall bear the identification of the manufacturer as required by the listing or standard for the piping or tubing.

 301.4 Plastic pipe, fittings and components.
-Plastic pipe, fittings and components shall be third-party certified as conforming to NSF 14.
+Plastic pipe, fittings and components shall be third-party certified and meet the applicable standards listed in the International Mechanical Code.